ctlearn-project/ctlearn/README.md

 Describe the data to use, including the format, list of file paths, and whether to apply preprocessing.
 Includes subsections for **Loading** for parameters for selecting data such as the telescope type and pre-selection cuts to apply, **Processing** for data preprocessing settings such as cropping or normalization, and **Input** for parameters of the TensorFlow Estimator input function that converts the loaded, processed data into tensors.

 As of CTLearn v0.2.0, only data of a single telescope type may be loaded at a time, even if the underlying dataset includes telescopes of multiple types.
-Data may be loaded in two ways, either event-wise in `array` mode yielding data from all telescopes in a specified array as well as auxiliary information including each telescope's position, or one image at a time in `single_tel` mode.
+Data may be loaded in two ways, either event-wise in `array` mode which yields data from all telescopes in a specified array as well as auxiliary information including each telescope's position, or one image at a time in `single_tel` mode.

 ### Image Mapping

 Set parameters for mapping the 1D pixel vectors in the raw data into 2D images, including the hexagonal grid conversion algorithm to use and how much padding to apply.
-As of CTLearn v0.2.0, the only implemented hexagaonal conversion algorithm is oversampling.
+As of CTLearn v0.2.0, the only implemented hexagonal conversion algorithm is oversampling.

 ### Model